Palliative Care at Swedish Medical Center

 - You need help putting a plan in place for when you are no longer able to care for yourself or make your own medical decisions.

 - Your family could use extra support to see you through your illness.

-- You are not sure what you doctor would think if you wanted to stop treating your illness aggressively.
+- You are not sure what your doctor would think if you wanted to stop treating your illness aggressively.

-We hope to relieve pain, increase comfort and improve quality of life—however that is individually defined.
+We hope to relieve pain, increase comfort and improve quality of life & dash; however that is individually defined.
 We will offer insight, compassion and support in weighing the risks and benefits of treatment options so patients and their families can make informed decisions which are in alignment with their own individual, cultural, spiritual and social values.